 When completed early in your review process, the protocol:

-The PRISMA for Systematic Review Protocols (PRISMA-P) extension lays out everything your team needs to include in a systematic review protocol.
+Look to the PRISMA for Systematic Review Protocols (PRISMA-P) extension for everything you need to include in a systematic review protocol.
 Protocol registries follow similar, if not identical, requirements.

 If you are working on a scoping review, JBI offers a template for scoping review protocols.